pleibers/NSPLRNN.jl/README.md

 ## Usage Information

 The time input needs to be the first dimension of the external inputs, with the actual inputs concatenated thereafter.

+Documentation is available via running "make.jl" in docs/